 Our religion should reveal itself in our conversation both negatively and positively.
-First of all a Christian will avoid all irreverence.
-He Father hath sent me into the wold, will not make sacred things common.
+First of all a Chriswill not make sacred things common.
 He will not repeat those silly jests in which Scripture words and phrases are travestied.
 Then, he will avoid all insincerity.
 He will speak, always, truth with his neighbor.
 He will not tell what are called "white lies" in business or in social life.
 And above all he will speak "the truth in love."
 He will be charitable.
-He will have not motive in all that he says.
+He will have not only an honest but a benevolent motive in all that he says.
 If he talks with a neighbor or a stranger it will be, not as a mere pastime, but with the desire and prayer that he may be able to say something that will do him good.

 But the grace of God in the heart should not merely keep us from being irreverent, untruthful and uncharitable in our social intercourse.
 It should give us a positive influence and power.
-We all ought to be witnesses for God-living epistles -declaring by word as well as by deed, by loving admonition and exhortation as well as by example, the was extended in apostolic times, not by ordained ministers only, but by laymen.
-"They that were scattered ostles remained in Jerusalem.
-It women, who carried the new religion all over the east.
-There was a great deal of such evangelistic work as that of Aquilla and Priscilla, who expounded unto him the way of God more perfectly."
+We all ought to be witnesses for God-living epistles -declaring by word as well as by deed, by loving admonition and exhortation as well as by example, the truth as it is in Jesus.
+The gospel was extended in apostolic times, not by ordained ministers only, but by laymen.
+"They that were scattered abroad went everywhere preaching was their converts, both men and women, who carried the new religion all over the east.
+There was a great deal of such evangelistic work as that of Aquilla and Priscilla, who took Apollos home with them, "and expounded unto him the way of God more perfectly."
 They did this because their hearts were full of love for Christ and for the souls of men.
 One reason, we fear, and alas, the great reason, why there is so little real Christian conversation in our day is that there is so little Christianity.
 But if we cultivate the habit of talking with one another about even the little we have, it will grow; the hearts of our brethren will be quickened and God will be honored.
 And then he will write our names in his book of remembrance and prepare a setting for us among his jewels.-Interior.